mtchd/connect4/readme.md

 Game runs in slack, with plans for discord as well.

-Uses the slack scala client here handle interactions with slack - https://github.com/slack-scala-client/slack-scala-client
+Uses the slack scala client here to handle interactions with slack - https://github.com/slack-scala-client/slack-scala-client

 ## Manual Tests